 Artist Bio (2025)

 Jane Forrest (b.
 2005) is an artist and curator based between New York City and Toronto.
 She is currently pursuing a Bachelor of Fine Arts at The Cooper Union for the Advancement of Science and Art.
 Her practice explores labor as a form of endurance, employing labor-intensive processes across a range of mediums to examine themes of memory, time, and history.
 She has exhibited her work at the Orillia Museum of Art & History, the Art Gallery of Hamilton, and the Royal Ontario Museum.
-She has an upcoming solo exhibition Gentle Enough to Hold at Gagné Contemporary in July 2025.
+She had a solo exhibition titled Gentle Enough to Hold at Gagné Contemporary until August 2nd 2025.

 Jane wishes to thank The Elizabeth Greenshields Foundation for its financial support.